getbraincloud/braincloud-docs/docs/api/2_capi/group/cancelgroupinvitation.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-groupTypes | The list of group types to draw candidates from autoJoinStrategy | Selection strategy to employ when there are multiple matches where | Query parameters (optional)
+groupId | ID of the group
+profileId | Profile ID of user whos invitation is being deleted.